eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/20_accounts/index.md

 ## Smart Contracts

-A smart contract is just a program that runs on the blockchain.
-It allows you to add functionality to an account ranging from simple things like a todo application to a fully-fledged RPG game running entirely on the blockchain.
+A smart contract is a program that runs on the blockchain.
+It allows you to add functionality to an account ranging from simple features like a todo application to a fully-fledged RPG game running entirely on the blockchain.

-Every account has the ability to have one single smart contract deployed to it, however, that smart contract can be updated and replaced at will.
+Every account has the ability to have one single smart contract deployed to it.
+The smart contract can be updated and replaced at will.

 For more information about deploying smart contracts to your accounts, please see our [DUNE Guide](../10_dune-guide/index.md).

 ## Creating an Account with DUNE

-Once you have **DUNE** set up you can start creating accounts on your local development environment with a single command.
+Once you have **DUNE** set up, you can start creating accounts on your local development environment with a single command.

 ```shell
 dune --create-account <ACCOUNT_NAME>
 ```

-If you want to see the information related to the account you just created, you can use the following command.
+If you want to see the information related to the account you just created, use the following command.

 ```shell
 dune -- cleos get account <ACCOUNT_NAME>